-Total capital expenditures in 2012 used in the net overriding royalty calculation were approximately \$65.8 million (gross) compared to \$11.48 million (gross) in 2011 and \$4.2 million (gross) in 2010.
+(gross) in 2013.
 The operator of the Waddell Ranch properties has informed the Trustee that, in order to halt the production decline curve and to exploit the remaining potential of the Trust's assets more fully, a more aggressive, robust capital expenditure budget will be necessary in the future and is being pursued.
+But, market conditions have caused them to scale back significantly.